Elder Avenue station: History

 Elder Avenue station opened on May 30, 1920, as the Pelham Line was extended to East 177th Street from Hunts Point Avenue.
 The construction of the Pelham Line was part of the Dual Contracts, signed on March 19, 1913, and also known as the Dual Subway System.
 The Pelham Line was built as a branch of the Lexington Avenue Line running northeast via 138th Street, Southern Boulevard and Westchester Avenue.
 Initially, the extension was served by a shuttle service operating with elevated cars.
 Passengers transferred to the shuttle at Hunts Point Avenue.
+As part of its 2025–2029 Capital Program, the MTA has proposed making the station wheelchair-accessible in compliance with the Americans with Disabilities Act of 1990.

 Station layout

 This elevated station has three tracks and two side platforms.
 The center track is used by the weekday peak direction <6> express service.
+The 6 local train serves the station at all times.
+The next stop to the south is Whitlock Avenue, while the next stop to the north is Morrison Avenue–Soundview.
 Both platforms have beige windscreens and red canopies with green frames and support columns at the center and black waist-high steel fences at either ends.
 The station name plates are in the standard black with white lettering that covered up the original IRT style mosaic signs.